NextronSystems/asgard-manual/usage/administration.rst

 Service Controller Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To install asgard2-service-controller on an asset you need to install the asgard2-agent first.
-If you already have installed asgard2-agent on an asset and accepted it in ASGARD, you can use the **"Installs the ASGARD Service Controller on assets"** playbook to deploy the service controller on an asset or you can manually download and execute the asgard2-service-controller installer from the ASGARD downloads page.
+If you already have installed asgard2-agent on an asset and accepted it in ASGARD, you can use the **"Install ASGARD Service Controller"** playbook to deploy the service controller on an asset or you can manually download and execute the asgard2-service-controller installer from the ASGARD downloads page.

 .. figure:: ../images/sc-install.png
    :target: ../_images/sc-install.png